 Therapies and programs of Crestview Recovery include:

-- Inpatient, PHP, IOP and OP rehab
+- Inpatient, PHP, IOP, and outpatient rehab

 - Extended care and aftercare

-- Individual and group therapy program
+- Individual therapy and group therapy

 - Music and dance therapies